Defining fields and groups

 Favorable trend sets whether the desired trend for a measure is to increase or decrease.
 By default, the favorable trend for measures is to increase.
 The following trends can be used:

 The favored trend is used in visualizations created by Insight Advisor to ranking results.

 Favorite marks a measure as being of particular interest for Insight Advisor.
 Insight Advisor will use this measure more often when generating visualizations without user queries or selections, such as with Generate.

-Overall aggregation indicates to Insight Advisor what aggregation should be used when Insight Advisor cannot determine for itself what aggregation to use in narratives for a query involving master measures.
+Overall aggregation indicates to Insight Advisor what aggregation should be used when Insight Advisor cannot determine for itself what aggregation to use in natural language insights for results involving master measures.
 As some master measures use complex expressions, Insight Advisor may not know the aggregation to use when calculating the contribution of the master measure in the narratives.
 Setting an overall aggregation allows Insight Advisor to calculate narratives for these complex master measures.